 Frequently Asked Questions

-The Office of Student Financial Aid is pleased to provide answers to the following Frequently Asked Questions.
+The Office of Financial Aid is pleased to provide answers to the following Frequently Asked Questions.
 Although this information is primarily intended for prospective students, others will also find it helpful.
-The staff of the Office of Financial Aid looks forward to assisting you.
+The staff of the Office of Financial Aid looks forward to assisting you!

-SFA is assistance for students enrolled in a degree program.
-It helps to cover school expenses, including tuition and fees, room and board, books and supplies, and transportation.
-Most aid is need-based, and the three types of aid are grants, loans, and work-study.
+Title IV financial aid is federally funded aid, which includes, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant Program (SEOG), Federal Work Study and Federal Direct Loans.
+Federal Student Aid is assistance for students enrolled in a degree program.
+It helps cover school expenses, including tuition and fees, room and board, books and supplies, transportation, and other educational related expenses.
+The three types of aid offered are grants, loans and work-study.

 GRANT- financial aid that does not have to be repaid.
 Generally, grants are for undergraduate students and the grant amount is based on need, school cost, and enrollment status.

 LOANS - borrowed money that must be repaid with interest.
-Both undergraduate and graduate students may borrow money.
 Parents may also borrow to pay education expenses for dependent undergraduate students.
 Maximum loan amounts increase with each year of completed study.

 - Be a U.S. citizen or eligible non-citizen of the United States with a valid Social Security Number;

-- Have a high school diploma or a General Education Development(GED) certificate or pass an approved "ability to benefit" test
+- Have a high school diploma, General Education Development(GED) or HSE/TASC certificate

-- Enroll in an eligible program as a regular student seeking a degree or certificate; and
+- Be enrolled in an eligible program as a regular student seeking a degree or certificate; and

 - Register (or have registered) for Selective Service if you are a male between the ages of 18 and 25.